|

 And it was contacts that helped decide Picasso for Paris.
 Though he

-he made his move.
-Munich art was seen in Barcelona, and indeed at the
+that he made his move.
+Munich art was seen in Barcelona, and indeed

-1896 exhibition painters and sculptors from Munich constituted the
+at the 1896 exhibition painters and sculptors from Munich

-largest foreign contingent.
-But Paris was closer in various senses.
-It
+constituted the largest foreign contingent.
+But Paris was closer in

-had an established Catalan community, including a number of artists
+various senses.
+It had an established Catalan community, including a

 |